lfkdev/bashtemplate/README.md

 # Bash template
-Use this bash template for your next script for clean output and better error handling.
+Use this bash-template for your next script!
+This will give you cleaner output, better error handling and more features.
 This script is based on the rules of
 [Googles Styleguide](https://google.github.io/styleguide/shell.xml)
 and